 - Jory and Sam's story is basically told in the first 6 installments.
 The 8th installment is a free closure novella of Sam and Jory getting re-married.
 The 7th installment as mentioned above is of a different couple (also mentioned in the 8th installment)

-- The 3 bonus short novellas - "Just Jory", "Ears, Eggs & Bunnies" and "Hannah's Big Night" are free online reads (click links to read).
-The last one is told from (10 years old) Hannah's POV.
+- The 4 bonus short novellas - "Just Jory", "Ears, Eggs & Bunnies", "Hannah's Big Night" (told from (10 years old) Hannah's POV) and "Another Day With Jory" are free online reads (click links to read).

 1. A Matter of Time, #1 (published 1 October 2009) ★★★★★